ModFest/platform/docs/platform api/about.md

   writing of that datatype to/from disk.
 Repositories can also do some validation that the data written to disk is correct
 * `security`: All things related authenticating the user
 * `service`: Any business logic is contained here.
 It contains any operations we might want to do on our data.

+## Swagger UI
+The platform api exposes a Swagger UI.
+By default, it's located at `/swagger-ui.html`.
+The swagger ui is automatically generated based on the code.